-Parrish-Billue House– Built circa 1810 by early settler Captain Jonathon Parrish, the house was headquarters of the Federal cavalry on the March to the Sea.
+The Parrish-Billue House was built circa 1810 by early settler Captain Jonathon Parrish.
+The house was headquarters of the Federal cavalry on the March to the Sea.
 412 Madison Street

-McCarthy-Pope House– The oldest house in the town was built in 1809 and is named for Roger McCarthy, the original owner, and Charles McCarthy, a later resident, and Clerk of the Superior Court.
+The McCarthy-Pope House is the oldest house in the town, built in 1809.
+It is named for Roger McCarthy, the original owner, and Charles McCarthy, a later resident, and Clerk of the Superior Court.
 417 Pulaski Street

-Hay House– Known as the Palace of the South, built in 1859, the stunning home was featured on the A&E series “America’s Castles.”
+The Hay House is known as the Palace of the South, built in 1859.
+The stunning home was featured on the A&E series “America’s Castles.”
 The cupola and custom made doors are some of the most stunning features of the house.
 They also run special behind-the-scenes tours of the home every month.
 934 Georgia Avenue

-Sidney Lanier Cottage– Georgia’s poet laureate, Sidney Lanier, was born in this 1840s home.
+Georgia’s poet laureate, Sidney Lanier, was born in this 1840s home, now the Sidney Lanier Cottage.
 Here you can see where he wrote his poems, his rare flute, and his wife’s wedding gown.
 935 High Street

-The Cannonball House– Built c.
-1853, it was the only Macon house damaged in the war.
+Built c.
+1853, The Cannonball House was the only Macon house damaged in the war.
 A cannonball shot from the Ocmulgee River hit one of the columns and landed on the living room floor.
 It is now a Civil War museum.
 856 Mulberry Street